Instructor: Dr. Jon Holtzman

 completed, be sure to stop by during office hours.

-The assignments, except for midterms, refer to assignments
+The assignments, except for midterms, mostly refer to assignments

 noted in class.
-The assignments include both reading suggestions and a
+The assignments include both reading and a set of

 Week